davewyers/stratum-1-microserver-howto/README.md

 **Monitoring clients**
 There are a number of applications that can be run to monitor the system.
 These do not need root / sudo access to run.

+You may need to add the following to your ~/.bashrc file

+> export PYTHONPATH=${PYTHONPATH}:/usr/local/lib/python3/dist-packages/

  - ntpq -p -u
  - ntpmon -u
  - cgps -u m